 Approved AU Menu activities are managed by a program coordinator.
 Examples of some of the AU Menu items include Baltimore City Special Olympics, Union Learning Representatives, and Site based School Mentoring.
 Teachers interested in participating in an AU Menu activity should notify the program coordinator or contact person listed.

 Teachers can also earn AUs by participating in curriculum writing.

 AUs may be earned through the development of school-based AU projects.
 To submit a new AU project for approval, first review the approval process and timeline.
-Please submit an AU project proposal form to PD@bcps.k12.md.us for pre-approval.
+Please submit a student facing AU project form or a PLC AU project form for pre-approval.